NomicFoundation/hardhat/docs/tutorial/6-debug/README.md

 Let's add a `console.log` to our `Token.sol` contract.

-All you need to do is to import the console library.
-Add it between the `pragma` and `contract` instructions:
+All you need to do is to import the console library:

 ```c{3}
 pragma solidity ^0.5.15;